--Amount of customization in the site
+-Amount of customization on the site

 Sure, we prefer to build the $140K sites.
 That kind of budget allows more time for creativity in the design, and more time to customize Drupal to do exactly what the client wants.
 However, if $40K is all you have that is fine.
 We can deliver a compelling website for $40K.
 What we can't do is read minds.
-Without some guidance on budget we have to guess at whether you want the $40K site, or the $140K site.
+Without some guidance on a budget, we have to guess at whether you want the $40K site or the $140K site.
 Help us help you by sharing the information we need to give you the best site possible for your budget.
-The reason real estate agents on HGTV ask about the budget is that a 3 bedroom / 2 bath house can have a 300% or more variance in cost based on location, upgrades, quality of materials, etc. Web sites aren’t that different.
+The reason real estate agents on HGTV ask about the budget is that a 3 bedroom / 2 bath house can have a 300% or more variance in cost based on location, upgrades, quality of materials, etc. websites aren’t that different.

 Budget is the most important information you can provide in an RFP.
 Given the choice of responding to 30 pages of feature requests with no budget, and 2 pages with some very basic goals and a budget, I’d prefer to write the second proposal every time, because I know up front how to meet the customer’s expectations.